-Individual registration is open and available online to individual registrants with a birth month of April, May, or June.
+Individual registration is open and available online to individual registrants with a birth month of August, September, or October.
 Refer to the table below for important registration dates to remember.

 The online renewal application is made available 60 days prior to your registration deadline.
 If you attempt to file the form prior to your renewal period, the form and fee(s) will be returned to you immediately. *NOTE: PINs are no longer necessary for registration.
 You may access your record using the user ID and password you created.

-OAB WINTER 2015 BULLETIN
+OAB SUMMER 2017 BULLETIN

 Manage your annual CPE reporting using the OAB's CPE Manager

 The IRS has advised the Oklahoma Accountancy Board to inform its registrants to use December 31, 2017 as the date their license will expire for purposes of renewing their PTIN for the coming tax season.
 With permits expiring based upon birth month, the IRS recognizes this could cause issues in their system.
 This is the same guidance given for the 2016 tax filing period.